NXLog Legacy Documentation

 SyncLogqueue

 When this directive is set to TRUE and PersistLogqueue is enabled, the disk-based queue will be immediately synced after each new entry is added to the queue.
 This greatly reduces performance but makes the queue more reliable and crash-safe.
+If this boolean directive is not specified, it defaults to FALSE (immediate syncing is disabled).
 This directive is only valid for processor and output module instances.
 This directive can be used at the global level to affect all modules.

 UseCngCertificates